Legal

 3.4Where the Client fails to respond to a request for information, approval, or feedback, LOMA shall issue up to three (3) written reminders at intervals of not less than five (5) business days each.
 If the Client fails to respond within five (5) business days of the third reminder, LOMA may, at its sole discretion:

-3.5Where a project is placed on hold under Clause 3.4(a), LOMA shall not be obligated to resume work until: (a) the Client has provided the requested materials, approvals, or feedback; and (b) the Parties have agreed a revised timeline.
-LOMA reserves the right to charge a reactivation fee if the project has been on hold for more than sixty (60) days.
+3.5Where a project is placed on hold under Clause 3.4(a), LOMA shall not be obligated to resume work until: (a) the Client has provided the requested materials, approvals, or feedback; and (b) the Parties have agreed a revised project timeline.
+If the project has been on hold for more than sixty (60) days, LOMA reserves the right to (i) charge a reasonable project reactivation fee to cover the costs of re-onboarding and rescheduling; and/or (ii) revise the Fees to reflect any increased costs, changes in scope, or reprioritisation required to complete the project.

 3.6Project timelines specified in the Service Agreement are estimates based on the assumption that the Client will fulfil its obligations in a timely manner.
 LOMA shall not be liable for delays caused by the Client's failure to respond, provide materials, or give approvals within the timeframes specified.